 In keeping with Rolls-Royce tradition, the Phantom uses an enormous naturally-aspirated twelve-cylinder engine.
 It displaces 6.75 liters and produces 453 horsepower at 5350 rpm and 531 pound-feet of torque at 3500 rpm.
 New for the latest model is an eight-speed automatic transmission, which helps the rear-drive Phantom waft from zero-to-60 mph in under six second despite the sedan's massive 5,800-pound curb weight.
 Fuel economy is about what one would expect - 11 mpg in the city and 19 mpg on the highway.

 The Rolls-Royce Phantom is a true uber-premium sedan, complete with ample size, power and luxury.
-Buyers may want to consider the Bentley Mulsanne, Aston Martin Rapide, Porsche Panamera Turbo S Maserati Quattroporte or Mercedes-Benz S65 AMG.
+It has no true competitors, but buyers may want to consider the Bentley Mulsanne, Aston Martin Rapide S, Porsche Panamera Turbo S Maserati Quattroporte or Mercedes-AMG S65.